The Evolution of Stock Market Efficiency in the US: A Non-Bayesian Time-Varying Model Approach: Model and Methodology

-In this subsection, we show the method providing us with the time-varying impulse responses and the time-varying long-run multipliers.
-Our idea is simple as shown in the following part.
-We calculate them from the non-Bayesian TV-AR coefficients in each period, estimated by using the method in the previous subsections; we calculate confidence intervals for each coefficients based on the covariance matrix estimated at the same time.
-While our idea is simple, the reader should take two notices: (1) the non-Bayesian TV-AR model which we estimate is just an approximation of the real data generating process, which is supposed to be some very complex nonstationary process and (2) we consider the estimated $\mbox{AR}(q)$ model index by each period $t$, which is stationary, as a local approximation of the underlying complex process.
+In this subsection, we present the method that provides time-varying impulse responses and time-varying long-run multiplier.
+They are calculated from the non-Bayesian TV-AR coefficients in each period utilizing the method described in previous subsections.
+Statistical inference on our estimates can be conducted by the Monte Carlo technique under the hypothesis that all of the TV-AR coefficients are zero.

+While this idea is quite simple, the following two caveats need special attention: (1) the non-Bayesian TV-AR model that we estimate is only an approximation of the real data generating process, which may be a very complex process; and (2) we consider the estimated stationary AR($q$) model index by each period $t$ as a local approximation of the underlying complex process.

-First, we estimate some $\mbox{AR}(q)$'s, which are time invariant, for $q=1,2,\cdots$ to find the appropriate order using the Schwartz Bayesian information criterion (SBIC).
-After the order is determined, we estimate the non-Bayesian TV-$\mbox{AR}(q)$ by the above method.
-From the non-Bayesian TV-$\mbox{AR}(q)$ model, we derive the TV-$\mbox{MA}(\infty)$ model:
+First, let us consider a time-varying AR($q$) model.
+To find the appropriate order of $q$, we employ the Schwartz Bayesian information criterion (SBIC).
+After the order, $q$, is selected, we estimate the non-Bayesian TV-AR($q$) by the method presented in Section 2.3.